 The geometric properties of an object can be found in the Object Properties tab of the Inspector.

-To resize an object, make sure that its dimensions are unlocked in the Inspector.
-You should then enter new values.
+To resize an object, enter new values into the Width, Depth and Height fields.
 To resize the object proportionally, select the Maintain Aspect Ratio option.

 To rotate an object, use the Rotate tool in the Inspector or the rotation handle of the object's selection frame on the floor plan.